Apilex100/File-Compression/README.md

 +--------------------------------------------------+
 ```

-Each `codeTable` record (from `compression.h`) stores a character `x` and its codeword `code` as a null-terminated ASCII bit string of up to `MAX` (16) bytes.
+Each `codeTable` record (from `compression.h`) stores a character `x` and its codeword `code` as a null-terminated ASCII bit string of up to `MAX` (256) bytes — sized to the worst-case Huffman codeword length so no codeword can overflow the buffer.
 The `padding` byte records how many zero bits were prepended so that the total bit stream aligns to whole bytes — for example, a payload of 4 bytes plus 3 bits is padded with 5 bits to reach 5 whole bytes.

 ### Worked example (from the source comments)